Another Time, Another Place (1983 film)

 Another Time, Another Place is a 1983 British drama film directed by Michael Radford and starring Phyllis Logan, Giovanni Mauriello and Denise Coffey.
 The screenplay was based on the 1983 novel by Jessie Kesson.

 Plot

-In Scotland in 1943 during World War II, Janie (Phyllis Logan) is a young Scottish housewife married to Dougal (Paul Young), who is 15 years older.
+In Scotland in 1943 during World War II, Janie is a young Scottish housewife married to Dougal, who is 15 years older.
 Participating in a war rehabilitation program, the couple take in three Italian prisoners of war to work on their farm.
-Janie soon falls in love with one of the three, Luigi (Giovanni Mauriello).
+Janie soon falls in love with one of the three, Luigi.
 She begins a secret relationship with Luigi that is doomed from the start.